Jalapeño Popper Cucumber Salad

 For the dressing:

-Step 1: Prepare the Crispy Bacon and Mise en Place
+Step 1: Crisp the Bacon and Chop Veggies

 Cook the bacon slices in a skillet over medium-high heat until crispy, about 8-10 minutes, turning occasionally.